When you are struggling with lack of bladder control after your hysterectomy, then it’s time to try these home remedies for overactive bladder.

 Yoga poses for overactive bladder help a woman to build stronger pelvic muscles and become more conscious of her bladder area.

-You can join pelvic wellness yoga classes in your area or do yoga poses for incontinence at home with the help of yoga for overactive bladder DVD.
+You can join pelvic wellness yoga classes in your area or do yoga poses for incontinence at home with the help of yoga for optimizing bladder control DVD.

 Doing some stress relieving yoga poses before you go to bed will help you relax and guarantee you get a good night sleep.